 Christmas Books: New and Old Favourites

-And so we come to Christmas 2018 and all.those.books!
-My lists of recommendations for books for different reading ages, stages and interests will start coming out next week so keep an eye out for those.
-Today however?
-It’s all about the Christmas-themed books and I’m doing this earlier than I usually do due to so many requests from all you readers!
-If you are doing a Christmas Book Advent Calendar, then this is the list for you as you’ll find more than enough titles here to unwrap one a day.
-If you are just looking to plug holes in your own collection of Christmas books I hope you find some that you love in this list.
-My favourite will always remain ‘Great Joy’ by Kate DiCamillo.
+November is here and so we find ourselves in the Christmas Season and right now at school, I’m all about the Christmas-themed books!
+If you are doing a Christmas Book Advent Calendar, you will find more than enough titles here.
+If you are just looking to add to your own collection of Christmas books, I hope you find some that you love in this list.
+One of my favourite Christmas books will always remain ‘Great Joy’ by Kate DiCamillo.
 The beautiful and wonderful Beth Green gifted this book to PudStar for her first Christmas so it will always be extra special, as books are when they are gifted with love by someone you adore.
 We read this one every Christmas and I toast Beth with a glass of something nice before I read the first page (she would insist she be toasted in this way!).

 Christmas Books: New and Old Favourites

 I don’t know about your household, but in this one, I have one extremely Where’s Wally obsessed small person.
-Hours can be spent with her magnifying glass and the pages of those books.
-So this was her FAV present last year – well her fav bookish present anyway!
 Join Wally and his friends in this sensational Santa themed sticker activity book.
 It has 24 pages of wintry sticker-based activities (spot the differences, games, mazes, searches and much more) and six sticker sheets bursting with hundreds of stickers to complete them.
-Full of new art from Martin Handford throughout and a gatefold page on the inside back cover featuring a fantastic “Create Your Own Where s Wally?” scene.
-Featuring new refreshed bold blue cover and perforated pages for easy tear-away convenience and portability.
-Hours of festive fun!

 In this beautiful picture book, Australia’s most-loved children’s illustrators have chosen their favourite Nativity scene to illustrate.
 Featuring the work of Gaye Chapman, Bettina Guthridge, Wayne Harris, Sally Heinrich, Ann James, Stephen Michael King, Caroline Magerl, Beth Norling, Cheryl Orsini, Sally Rippin, Gregory Rogers, Judith Rossell and Anna Walker.

 This classic seasonal tale of self-discovery has become one of Charles Dickens’s most famous and best-loved works.
-This timeless Charles Dickens classic has been a family favourite ever since it was first published in 1843.
-It is retold here in abridged form to allow confident young readers to enjoy it.
-It is also perfect for reading aloud.
 As a bedtime story, Dickens’ uplifting, magical tale of Christmas spirits transforming the life of the miserly Ebenezer Scrooge is wonderfully illustrated by award-winning artist Robert Ingpen.Christmas is here!
 Christmas is Macca’s favourite time of year.
 He loves thinking up amazing presents for his friends.
 But when he looks in his piggy bank, he finds he has no money!
 Macca and his best friend Al have to come up with a plan to make the best Christmas surprise for all their friends, and in doing so, discover the true spirit of giving.

 There’s nothing not to love about these classic Australian hippo books by Hazel Edwards and Deborah Niland and this new Christmas one is ace; There’s a hippopotamus on our roof getting ready for Christmas.
 And he’s excited just like me!
 I just love a good series and this new title has the same favourite characters from the best-selling picture book series, ‘There’s a Hippopotamus on Our Roof Eating Cake’.